Marcel-Graefen/Bash-Function-Collection/Resolve_Paths/README.md

 ---

-## 🤖 Generation Notice
+## 🤖 Generation Note

-This project was developed with the help of an Artificial Intelligence (AI).
-The AI assisted in creating the script, comments, and documentation (README.md).
-The final result was reviewed and adapted by me.
+This project was developed with the assistance of Artificial Intelligence (AI).
+The AI helped generate the script, comments, and documentation (README.md).
+The final result was reviewed and adjusted by me.

 ---